 That’s right, a couple of slippery hours to the main waterfall and depending on the water level it’s a few hours doggie back in a tube with the occasional doggie paddle.
 Look to be out and about for about 6 hours in total and history buffs should keep their eyes open for World War Two Japanese bombs and bullets.

-Oh, and don’t take too much gear in a non-waterproof bag like I did.
+Oh, and don’t take too much gear in a non-waterproof bag as I did.
 Logistical nightmare!
-Take snacks, drinks and sun cream in a secure dry-bag.
+Take snacks, drinks and sun cream in a secure dry bag.

 How to get to Mataniko Falls